pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Are we ready to drop the base?"
 --Kathy Zhang, titrating NaOH, Fall 2013

+"He [Leonardo Da Vinci] had a love of the world.
+Nothing was dull or boring or quotidian to him.
+It was all a marvel.
+That's the blessed state he was in, because the world is that abundant.
+It is that rich.
+It is there for us like he saw.
+And the more you attend, the richer it is, and the more you find your own place in it"
+--Mary Zimmarman, in Ken Burns' documentary on Da Vinci

 "Life is trouble.
 Only Death is not."
 --Alexis Zorba, [*Zorba the Greek*](https://en.wikipedia.org/wiki/Zorba_the_Greek_(film))